-Canon 5D Mark III versus Olympus E-5
+Canon 5D Mark III vs Olympus E-5

-The Canon EOS 5D Mark III and the Olympus E-5 are two professional cameras that were announced, respectively, in March 2012 and September 2010.
+The Canon EOS 5D Mark III and the Olympus E-5 are two professional cameras that were officially introduced, respectively, in March 2012 and September 2010.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on a full frame (5D Mark III) and a Four Thirds (E-5) sensor.
-The Canon has a resolution of 22.1 megapixel, whereas the Olympus provides 12.2 MP.
+The Canon has a resolution of 22.1 megapixels, whereas the Olympus provides 12.2 MP.

 Body comparison: Canon 5D Mark III vs Olympus E-5